getodk/xforms-spec/_sections/120-entities.md

 | Version  | Changes |
 |----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|
+| 2025.1.0 | Adds support for Entity declarations in groups or repeats.
 | 2024.1.0 | Adds metadata to support clients with offline Entity representations.
 Clients should only apply creates and updates offline for forms with this version or higher. |
 | 2023.1.0 | Adds Entity updates from form submissions, still with Entities only created or updated on the server                                                               |
 | 2022.1.0 | Adds Entity creation from form submissions, with Entities only created on the server (no offline Entity creation)                                                  |